cralo31/SONMF/README.md

 # SONMF
-Code for "Topic Modeling on Triage Notes with Semi-orthogonal Non-negative Matrix Factorization"
+Code for reproducing the results in "Topic Modeling on Triage Notes with Semi-orthogonal Non-negative Matrix Factorization".